vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 If you are using a custom backend or want to use platforms or technologies not listed on our [Integrations](../integrations/) page, you likely need to create an integration.

-Vue Storefront integrates with a wide range of technologies and each has its own needs, so there is no generic tutorial for all of them.
+Vue Storefront integrates with a wide range of technologies, and each has its own needs, so there is no generic tutorial for all of them.

 However, depending on the kind of integrations you want to build, you should familiarize yourself with **Building Integration** section.
 Especially integration guide for [eCommerce](../integrate/integration-guide.html) and [CMS](../integrate/cms.html) platforms.

 ## Designer creating a theme

 Our default theme is mostly based on a powerful design system for e-commerce called [Storefront UI](https://www.storefrontui.io/).
-If you don't want to use it, you can replace it with any other UI library or custom components, by changing the templates in Vue files.
+If you don't want to use it, you can replace it with any other UI library or custom components by changing the templates in Vue files.

-At the start you should familiarize yourself with the specially prepared [theme](../guide/theme.html) guide.
+At the start, you should familiarize yourself with the specially prepared [theme](../guide/theme.html) guide.

 **Theme** section will guide you through:
 - [Directory structure](../guide/theme.html#directory-structure)